-This blog is created to hopefully contribute to our moral evolution, in dedication and with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, David Harvey, bell hooks, Noam Chomsky, Thomas Frank, Michael Hudson, Richard Wolff, John & Mary McDougall, Yves Smith, and Corey Robin.
-I've benefited from all of their work, and will be drawing and building on it here.
-Special thanks go to Yves, thanks to whose splendid blog and interests I ran across many of the different pieces of the puzzle I've been putting together in my head during the past decade, and to my best friend and life partner, who indulges me.
+This blog is created in dedication to all persons, with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, Karl Marx, David Harvey, Michael Parenti, Michael Hudson, John & Mary McDougall.
+To Yves Smith, due to whose blog and interests I found many of the different pieces of the puzzle I've been putting together in my head.
+Special thanks to my best friend and life partner for her patience, and support.

 If you accept that all persons have an equal claim on existence by virtue of valuing their own lives, then you must embrace egalitarianism; support and seek to realize actual democracy through self-emancipation; and be solidarious.
 Trouble is, even if you feel that this should be true, for most of us -- including those of us who live in the supposedly most advanced and civilized part of the world -- this is very far from what our lives are like, as there isn't even a single institution that embodies these principles, while most actively undermine them.

 Extending Marx, I have come to the conclusion, and will in this blog argue that the fundamental reason why modern institutions presuppose or promote inequality is that liberal/capitalist institutions and organizations (which dominate contemporary society) in particular, and meritocratic organizational forms generally, are completely antithetical to the above, because they all seek to create and maintain inequality and oppression for the purpose of exploitation and privatization.